jpreagan/jpreagan.com/README.md

 pnpm dev
 ```

-You can also run a build with `pnpm build` before starting the server with `pnpm start`
+You can also run a build with `pnpm build` and start the server with `pnpm start`

 Run unit tests with: